vespa-engine/sample-apps/basic-search-tensor/README.md

 <tr><td>Hardwired...To Self-Destruct</td><td>0.8*0.0</td><td>0.2*1.0</td><td>0.1*0.0</td><td>0.2</td></tr>
 </table>

-The data above is represented using [tensors](http://docs.vespa.ai/documentation/tensor-intro.html).

-Build and test the application, and validate that the _relevance_ score per document is the expected value, and the results are returned in descending relevance order.
+Build and test the application, and validate that the document's _relevance_ is the expected value, and the results are returned in descending relevance order.